UWS-ProgramForCyber/.github/profile/README.md

 AY 2024/25 There were many problems found while using SCAPY, the above update fixed some but not all.
 Installing nmap seemed to solve all the remaining issues.
 The latest version can be found here [NMAP](https://www.bing.com/ck/a?!&&p=37cf78f77879e95f5616f04a5bda2fccb614a2297711433ffcdc3861b470a9b9JmltdHM9MTc0MDcwMDgwMA&ptn=3&ver=2&hsh=4&fclid=06a5893f-ee71-6ff8-1d3f-9cbaef0b6efc&psq=nmap&u=a1aHR0cHM6Ly9ubWFwLm9yZy8&ntb=1).

-UWS suggest the use of PyCharm Professional for the unit.
-Instructions are provided to connect to the UWS licence server.
-PyCharm Community Edition 2024 has proven to be sufficient for the unit.
-The only advantage of the Professional edition would be the inclusion of Jupyter Notebooks, but none of these have been supplied for the unit.
-If required these could be opened in Visual Studio Code with minimum effort.